-The Department comprises Corrective Services, Court and Tribunal Services, the Parliamentary Counsel's Office, Public Advocate, Public Trustee, Registry of Births, Deaths and Marriages and State Solicitor's Office.
+The Department comprises a number of Divisions all working to provide a fair, just and safe community for all Western Australians.
+These Divisions include Corrective Services, Court and Tribunal Services, the Parliamentary Counsel's Office, Public Advocate, Public Trustee and Registry of Births, Deaths and Marriages.